sprollucy/Sweatbot-Beta/README.md

 ## Changelog
+1.0.0.65-alpha 3-22-24
+-Added !addbits to streamer commands just in case the bot misses a cheer or you feel like giving them out usage is !mybits @username amount
+-Added !voiceline - will need feedback on this. its currently just f1
+-Added !prone
+-Added !reload
+-Added restart button to commands menu
+-Changed !bitcost to print out only which commands are active
+-Added spam protection for bitcost
+-Added !how2use to tell how to add bits and use commands
+-Added !magdump
+-Added !360magdump
+-Changed !grenade to !grenadesound
+-Changed !grenadetoss to !360grenadetoss
+-Changed !bitcost so it will only list the active commands

 1.0.0.64-alpha
 Rewrote how commands are handled again.
 I have opted to remove the cooldown and switch fully to a seudo bit system.
 Now if a user cheers bits in the chat this should pick that up and add it to a file to be used as point payment for commands.
 Channel owners can add points manually as well from the !addbits command or by editing the user_bits.json file.
 -Fixed error on !randomkey where it actually didnt include the correct method